cblgh/plain/README.md

 Make plain your own by changing the command names (e.g. renaming `cc` -> `rss`) by editing the `symbols` file.
 The only restriction is that the new command name may contain no spaces.

+Currently some commands are only suitable for the index file, and some only for listicles.
 ```
 listicle only
-    cp  COPY_DIR         copy an entire directory to the web root, preserving the folder name ( not mandatory )
+    cp  COPY_DIR         copy an entire directory to the web root, preserving the folder name
-    mv  REDIRECT         redirect the given url (by dumping a redirect page) to the current item ( not mandatory )
+    mv  REDIRECT         redirect the given url (by dumping a redirect page) to the current item
 index only
-    cf  PATH_SSG         path to a listicle file containing ssg input (e.g. articles) ( mandatory )
+    cf  PATH_SSG         path to a listicle file containing ssg input (e.g. articles)
-    cc  CREATE_RSS       create rss feed for listicle ( mandatory )
+    cc  CREATE_RSS       create rss feed for listicle
-    nn  NAVIGATION_TITLE name navigation item & add to the main nav ( not mandatory )
+    nn  NAVIGATION_TITLE name navigation item & add to the main nav
-overlap
+both types
     tt  TITLE            title
     bb  BRIEF            a one-line brief markdown description
     md  PATH_MD          path to markdown file containing a standalone article / page